Full Research Papers

 Presentation

-All accepted papers will be presented mandatory virtually on the virtual iConference SCOOCS platform with a 20-minutes presentation followed by a 10 minutes Q&A; presentation instructions can be found here.
+All accepted papers must be presented virtually on the virtual iConference SCOOCS platform with a 20-minutes presentation followed by a 10 minutes Q&A; more detailed presentation instructions will be available soon.

-Presenters can optionally request to present their paper onsite in addition to their virtual presentation.
-If the author has requested an additional paper presentation slot on-site in Edinburgh, at least one author of the accepted submission must register for the on-site part of iConference 2026 during the Early Bird registration period to present their work onsite in Edinburgh, Scotland, UK.
+Presenters may optionally request to present their paper onsite in addition to the virtual presentation.
+If an author requests an additional onsite presentation slot, at least one author of the accepted submission must register for the onsite portion of the iConference during the Early Bird registration period to present their work onsite.
 The organizers reserve the right to withhold the presentation slot if these conditions are not met.

 Timeline